Recipe Overview

 Use a microplane or a cheese grater to grate your onions for meatballs.
 It’s fast and makes smaller pieces which helps them cook in the short time it takes to cook a meatball.
 Raw onions in meatballs…not my thing.

-Another note about these Greek meatballs: I use extra lean ground turkey breast.
+Another note about these Greek meatballs: I use extra lean ground turkey breast (99/1).
 Because of the lean meat and its tendency to dry out, I add a bit of olive oil.
-The bonus is that the olive oil adds some nice flavor too.
-If you use a less-lean cut of turkey (93/7 or 85/15), you can probably omit the olive oil but I won’t judge if you decide to keep it in there.
+The bonus is that the olive oil adds great flavor.
+If you use ground turkey with a higher fat ratio, like 93/7 or 85/15, you can probably omit the olive oil.

-PPS: These tools are super helpful when you’re making this recipe (and many others!): A 1.5 tablespoon scoop (also called #40) and an instant read meat thermometer (this one is my ABSOLUTE favorite).
+These tools are super helpful when you’re making this recipe (and many others!): I use a 1.5 tablespoon scoop (also called #40) to form the meatballs (so much easier!) and an instant read meat thermometer (this one is my ABSOLUTE favorite) to determine when the meatballs are fully cooked.

 Make-Ahead & Storage Tips

-• Baked: Refrigerate for up to 4 days, wrapped well.
+Baked: Refrigerate cooked meatballs for up to 4 days, wrapped well.
 Freeze in freezer container or bag for up to 6 months.

-• Unbaked: Refrigerate for up to one day, bake as directed.
-To freeze, place on baking sheet or tray in freezer for 2 hours or until frozen.
-Place in freezer container or bag and store for up to 6 months.
+Unbaked: Refrigerate raw meatballs for up to one day, bake as directed.
+To freeze, place on baking sheet or tray in freezer for 2 hours or until firm.
+Place the frozen meatballs in a freezer container or bag, and store for up to 6 months.
 Bake as directed (no need to thaw), adding a few minutes to baking time.

-Interested in a weekly meal plan (it’s free!) that includes this meatball recipe?
+Interested in a weekly meal plan that includes this recipe?
 Take a look at my Meal Plan #14.
-You’ll find a wholesome recipe for each weekday plus a categorized grocery list.
+You’ll find a recipe for each weekday plus a grocery list.
 Let me do the planning for you this week!

 More Meatball Recipes